praneetdhoolia/praneetdhoolia.github.io/_posts/2025-01-08-adding-chat-client-to-langgraph-assistant.md

 ---
 layout: post
-title: Adding a Chat Client to a Retrieval Agent
+title: Adding a Chat Client to a LangGraph Assistant
 date: 2025-01-08
 ---